Thiswind-Learning/My-Python-programming-exercises/my_100_Python_challenging_programming_exercises.md

 ------------------------------------------

 ------------------------------------------
-Question 24
+No. 24
-Level 1
+LVL 1

 Question:
 Python has many built-in functions, and if you do not know how to use it, you can read document online or find some books.
 But Python has a built-in document function for every built-in functions.
-Please write a program to print some Python built-in functions documents, such as abs(), int(), raw_input() And add document for your own function
+Please write a program to print some Python built-in functions documents, such as `abs()`, `int()`, `raw_input()`
+And add document for your own function.

 Hints:
-The built-in document method is __doc__
+The built-in document method is `__doc__`

 Solution:
 ```python
 print abs.__doc__
 print int.__doc__